Santtu-Matias Rouvali

 Santtu-Matias Rouvali (born 5 November 1985) is a Finnish conductor and percussionist.
-He is chief conductor of the Gothenburg Symphony Orchestra, and principal conductor of the Philharmonia Orchestra.
+He is currently principal conductor of the Philharmonia Orchestra.

 Biography

 Rouvali was born in Lahti into a family of musicians.
 Rouvali's parents played in the Lahti Symphony Orchestra.
 He is the oldest of the three sons in his family.
 One of his younger brothers died in a car accident at age 23.

 Rouvali learned percussion as a youngster, and continued his studies at the Sibelius Academy.
 Rouvali competed in the Eurovision Young Soloists Finnish qualifier in 2004 as a percussionist.
 As a percussionist, he performed with such orchestras as the Mikkeli City Orchestra, the Lahti Symphony Orchestra, and the Finnish Radio Symphony Orchestra.
 At age 22, he focused more on studies in conducting at the Sibelius Academy, where his teachers included Jorma Panula, Leif Segerstam and Hannu Lintu.

 In September 2009, Rouvali guest-conducted the Finnish Radio Symphony Orchestra as an emergency substitute conductor.
 He first guest-conducted the Tapiola Sinfonietta in November 2010.
 Later in the same month, the Tapiola Sinfonietta named Rouvali an artist-in-association with the orchestra, effective September 2011, with an agreement of 3 years.

 Rouvali first guest-conducted the Tampere Philharmonic Orchestra in January 2010.
 He subsequently returned as a guest conductor in December 2011.
 In September 2012, the orchestra announced the appointment of Rouvali as its chief conductor, effective with the 2013–2014 season, with an initial contract of 3 years.
 His Tampere contract was later extended to 2020.
 Rouvali concluded his chief conductorship in Tampere at the close of the 2022–2023 season.